Velletri: Fortifications

 The War Memorial, designed by Emanuele Cannigia was inaugurated on June 2, 1927, in before King Victor Emmanuel III.
 It is located in a corner of Piazza Giuseppe Garibaldi.

 Archaeological sites

 The Oreste Nardini Civic Archeological Museum of Velletri, has noteworthy works from protohistoric to the medieval period.
 The existence of a Roman amphitheatre in Velitrae is attested to by a curve in area adjacent to the Town Hall and an inscription found in the 1565.

-The bronze sheets of Velletri was found within the structure of the Church of the St. Francis in 1784, The finds are kept at the National Archaeological Museum of Naples.
+The bronze sheets of Velletri were found within the structure of the Church of the St. Francis in 1784, and are kept at the National Archaeological Museum of Naples.